Loft insulation guide

 Rock wool insulation

-Rigid insulation material is available in boards of different sizes made of polystyrene or polyurethane.
-It keeps warm or cold air from penetrating the walls improving the overall energy efficiency of the building.
+Rigid insulation also can be used as a loft insulation.
 There are three most common types of rigid insulation boards: PIR (polyisocyanurate) boards, phenolic insulation boards (fire resistant phenolic foam boards) and polystyrene insulation boards.

 PIR Board Insulation